Gaurav2807/CPP-Problems/README.md

 You may refer to Index.txt file to see the topics covered.

 As of now I have started with General Problems folder.
-It contins the basic and easy questions which one needs to know if they are preparing for thr service based companies.
+It contians the basic and easy questions which one needs to know if they are preparing for the service based companies.

 You can contribute by :
 1. Fixing the errors.
 2. Adding proper and easy to understand documentation.
 (I have added documentation to some of the codes, you may refer to those questions)
+3. Explaining the problem or concept.
+4. Writing the steps of execution of program at start.
+5. Writing Time and Space complexity for the given programme.